cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/example5.png)

 ## Debugging, Error Handling, and Edge Cases
-### Edge Cases
+### Wide Start or Ending Rivers
-If the data starts with a large width, it is possible for the starting node to be invalid
+If the data starts or ends with a large width, it is possible for the starting/ending nodes to be invalid
 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/invalid_example3.png)
 Currently, the starting node is determined by the closest node to the top of the bank (in green) and the ending node is determined by the closest node to the bottom of the bank (in red)